- What is a class action? - Top

-- How will these lawyers be paid? - Top
+- How were these lawyers paid? - Top

 You will not be individually billed or charged for Class Counsel's work.
 Under the terms of the settlement, the Defendant has agreed to pay Class Counsel’s fees and expenses in an amount not to exceed Cdn $2,400,000.00.
-Class Counsel fees are subject to the approval of the Courts.
+Class Counsel fees were approved by the Courts.

 - How can I obtain more information about the settlement? - Top

 A copy of the Settlement is available here.
 For additional information call toll-free 1-800-515-3626.